nachocaru/xaprb.com/content/blog/2010-12-26-a-review-of-couchdb-the-definitive-guide-by-anderson-lenhardt-and-slater.md

 My complaints about the book are that it sometimes doesn't go into enough depth, and it is a little wide-eyed in places.
 One example is the section explaining how CouchDB can scale to exabyte datasets.
 I would also like to see a little more formal or rigorous treatment of some topics; I saw the phrase "crash-only design" in several places, but the book never explained what that means.

 I haven't read any of the other books on CouchDB yet, but this book was fun enough to read and made me interested enough that I would like to.
-On a related note, I contributed [an introductory white paper about CouchDB][3].